 Urban design guidelines are a critical tool to ensure that development in Columbus supports a diverse and active community, while maintaining and enhancing the existing community character.
-The proposed Guidelines provide direction related to best practices in community, site and building design to ensure that new development is compatible with the existing Columbus community, and provide specific guidance for the existing community, and its interface and transition to new neighbourhood areas.
+The Guidelines provide direction related to best practices in community, site and building design to ensure that new development is compatible with the existing Columbus community, and provide specific guidance for the existing community, and its interface and transition to new neighbourhood areas.

-While the proposed Guidelines will not form part of the amendments to the O.O.P., future development applications within the Study Area will be evaluated in accordance with both the urban design policies in the Columbus Part II Plan and the Columbus Community Urban Design Guidelines.
+While the Guidelines do not form part of the amendments to the O.O.P., future development applications within the Columbus Part II Planning Area will be evaluated in accordance with both the urban design policies in the Columbus Part II Plan and the Guidelines.